eegli/protogen/readme.md

-# Protogen - Protobuf/gRPC Web Wizard
+# Protogen - Protobuf/gRPC-Web Wizard

 Generating client/server code for gRPC-web is painful.
 It requires a lot of manual work with the protobuf compiler, including dealing with plugins from three different projects.
 Here's a no-install, all-in-one solution using temporary Docker containers.